fbpx

 By leveraging the expertise of experienced surveyors and the capabilities of 3D laser scanning, projects can achieve a higher standard of accuracy, ultimately leading to more informed decision-making and successful outcomes.

-How Long Does a Measured Survey Take?
+How Long Does an Architectural Mapping Take?

 The duration depends on the type of survey and the size and complexity of the property.
 Simple floor plan surveys for smaller properties may take a few hours, while more detailed surveys, such as those including elevations or 3D laser scanning, can take several days.
 The surveyor will provide a time estimate based on the specific requirements of your project.

-Measured Survey vs Topographical Survey
+Measured Surveys vs Topographical Survey

-The survey process also varies depending on its purpose but typically may start with external and internal dimensions being recorded, followed by the location of below-ground and above-ground services.
+The survey process also varies depending on its purpose, but typically may start with external and internal dimensions being recorded, followed by the location of below-ground and above-ground services.
 In the case of a restoration project, it is more likely that architectural features and fittings will be recorded in greater detail.

 Our surveyors are equipped, trained and ready for whichever level of detail and output you require.